Edmonton-Open-Data/Edmonton-Bylaw-Infractions-II/README.md

 * Learning basics facilitates desired advances
 * Taking advantage of the DOM model
 # Improvements
+* Made the dashboard responsive using viewbox sizing
+* Changed the default map base layer at the core code of dc addons
 # TODOs
+* Update the text based on window resizing
+* Improve the map brush colors
+* Paginate the row chart
+* update the data
+* Ans Previous TODO's
 -->
 Improvement of the previous [version](https://github.com/mikelotis/Edmonton-Bylaw-Infractions-I) and detailed information **coming soon!**